 4. Don't use shared libraries

 Scripted and Declarative Pipeline syntax is available only to do continuous integration tasks and is not meant to be a general-purpose programming language.
-So keep in mind that shared libraries are not meant for general-purpose programming.
+So, keep in mind that shared libraries are not meant for general-purpose programming.
 If you misuse the Scripted syntax and shared libraries, it creates many Jenkins controller performance issues.
-It is better that you use them on the agents instead of doing it within the Jenkins controller.
+It is better that you use them on the agents instead of within the Jenkins controller.

 5. Proper use of Scripted Pipeline syntax

 It is better that you avoid Scripted syntax wherever possible.
 But there are times when Scripted Pipeline syntax could be your friend.
-If there is a job that has access to numerous machines that could be available as an agent, you could maximize running your job in parallel.
+If there is a job with access to numerous machines that could be available as an agent, you could maximize running your job in parallel.
 When the first job is unable to figure out if the machine is currently available as an agent or not, then you can get this done with the Scripted syntax.

 The simple logic is: use Scripted syntax only when it doesn't make sense to use Declarative syntax along with a shared library.